Dresovense/orange3-textable/docs/doc/widgets/segment.rst

     The **Auto-number with key** checkbox has been selected and an annotation key must be specified in the text field on the right in order for computation and data emission to proceed.

-*Widget needs input.*
-    The widget instance is not able to emit data to output because it receives none on its input channel(s).

 *Operation cancelled by user.*
     The user has cancelled the operation.

 Errors
 ~~~~~~

-*Please verify keys and values of incoming JSON message.*
-    The widget instance has received a JSON message on its ``Message`` input
-    channel and the keys and/or values specified in this message do not match
-    those that are expected for this particular widget type
-    (see :doc:`JSON im-/export format <../json_format>`,
-    :doc:`Regular expression list <../json_regular_expression_list>`).

-*Please make sure that incoming message is valid JSON.*
-    The widget instance has received data on its ``Message`` input channel and
-    the data couldn't be correctly parsed.
-Please use a JSON validator to
-    check the data's well-formedness.

 *Please enter a valid regex (<error_message>).*
     The regular expression entered in the **Regex** field is invalid.